-The OGH PGY1 Pharmacy Residency Program builds upon the Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The OGH PGY1 Pharmacy Residency Program builds upon the Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification or post-graduate year two (PGY2) pharmacy residency training.

 Upon successful completion of the OGH PGY1 Pharmacy Residency Program, a participant will:

 be a competent and confident practitioner of patient care in multiple environments.